 - Maintenance of confidential student health records

-- Physical examinations for driver's license, employment, and sports
+- Physical examinations for driver's license, employment, and athletics

 Health Care Checklist